Bowel cancer tests

 A colonoscopy looks at the whole of the inside of the large bowel.
 You have this test in the outpatient department and it takes about an hour.
 The bowel needs to be empty.
 You will be given a list of things to help prepare your bowel for the test.
 These are likely to include

 - Stopping iron tablets

-- Not eating solid food for 2 days before the test
+- Not eating solid food for 1 or 2 days before the test

 - Drinking plenty of clear fluids

 - Taking laxatives

 Laxatives can affect people differently.
 You will need to go to the toilet frequently and for some this is urgent.
 You may also have a griping stomach.
 It is a good idea to stay at home on the day you take the laxatives so that you are close to a toilet.